GPU virtual memory in WDDM 2.0

 WDDM v2 supports two distinct models for GPU virtual addressing, GpuMmu and IoMmu.
 A driver must opt-in to support either or both of the models.
 A single GPU node can support both modes simultaneously.

-In the GpuMmu model, the video memory manager manages the GPU memory management unit and underlying page tables, and exposes services to the user mode driver that allow it to manage GPU virtual address mapping to allocations.
+In the GpuMmu model, VidMm manages the GPU memory management unit and underlying page tables, and exposes services to the user-mode driver that allow it to manage GPU virtual address mapping to allocations.
+GpuMmu implies that GPU page tables are used by the GPU to access data.
+The page tables could point to system memory or local device memory.

 For more information, see GpuMmu model.